teekaytech/Weather-App/README.md

 # Weather-App

 > This is a Weather App built with JavaScript &amp; Webpack.
-It features the use of Asynchronous Javascript ES6 usage.
+It features the use of Asynchronous Javascript & ES6 usage.
 I used the Open Weather API to consume the weather details.
 I also processed the data fetched from the API to render in both Celcius & Fahrenheit.
 The backdrop changes based on the atmospheric condition of the location provided.

 > Lastly, I embedded Snowplow Micro Tracker to send some behavioral data to Snowplow Analytics (using AWS pgsql utility) that can be used to make decision now and in the future.

-> I used 2 auto-tracked events (page view and link clicks).
-I also used a structured event (trackStructEvent) and lastly, I defined a customized event that was emitted by my app.
+> I used three(3) auto-tracked events (page view, timer tracking, and link clicks).
+I also used a structured event (trackStructEvent) and all the events are emitted from my app.

 Homepage
 ![Landing page](src/assets/images/screenshots/first.png)